 Grades are defined by the American National Standards Institute (ANSI).
 ANSI is a non-profit organization that evaluates and analyzes the development of standards for various industries including hardware products, safety glasses, and security devices.

 The aim of ANSI is to ensure standardization in the builder’s hardware by analyzing the performance standards.
 Builders Hardware Manufacturers Association (BHMA), a trade association accredited by ANSI, also adopts these standards and grading.

 ANSI/ BHMA trademark gives you quality assurance for a certain level.
 These standardization grades are given through the various operational and security tests which will help you to identify the performance quality and durability of the door lock.

 Though certification is not mandatory, a product with ANSI/ BHMA benchmarks will assure you the fact that the product is tested and audited.
 It will also make the product manufacturing procedures effective to produce a high-performance product that not only ensures durability but also gives quality.

 For a specific hardware item, ANSI/BHMA standards declare four product grades (grades 1,2, 3 and 4) for hardware products where grade 1 denotes the highest levels of performance standards.

-For deadbolts, ANSI/BHMA defines three separate grades where different grades represent their level of security.
+ANSI/BHMA defines three separate grades where different grades represent their level of security.
 These grades indicate how tough and sturdy the lock when it faces physical punishment like hammer blows, and their opening and closing life-cycles.
 These grades also represent their life and show how long they can last.